Mohamed-Abotalb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Seventh C file is 6-puts2.c, it prints every other character of a string, starting with the first character, followed by a new line.

 - Eighth C file is 7-puts_half.c, it prints half of a string, followed by a new line.

+- Ninth C file is 8-print_array.c, it prints 'n' elements of an array of integers, followed by a new line.